Kuagica David

-Kuagica Sebastião Bondo David (born 10 August 1990 in Luanda, Angola) is an Angolan professional footballer who plays as a defender.
+Kuagica Sebastião Bondo David (born 10 August 1990) is an Angolan professional footballer who plays as a defender.

 Career

 Kuagica played youth football in Portugal for ADCE Diogo Cão and União da Madeira before returning to his country of birth and playing for Recreativo do Libolo and ASA.
-He played for Minangkabau in Indonesia in the 2010-11 season, followed by a brief return to Angola where he played for Nacional de Benguela.
+He played for Minangkabau in Indonesia in the 2010–11 season, followed by a brief return to Angola where he played for Nacional de Benguela.
 In November 2011, Kuagica signed for English club Rochdale on a deal until the end of the season.
 He was released in March 2012 having not made any first team appearances.
 Kuagica then once again returned to Angola where he had two further spells with Recreativo do Libolo, playing for 1º de Agosto in between.
 Kuagica then played in Lithuania and Cyprus for Stumbras and Ermis Aradippou respectively, then returned to England in 2019 to play for Southern Football League club Barnstaple Town.
 Later that season he joined National League South club Dulwich Hamlet.
-In August 2020 he agreed to stay with Dulwich for the 2020-21 season.
+In August 2020 he agreed to stay with Dulwich for the 2020–21 season.